1. The Parents

 8. The Needs

 Alcoholism is known to be a serious social and medical problem in many Eastern European countries.
 International adoption clinics have reported higher incidences of FASD in former Soviet bloc countries.
-An FASD diagnosis is almost never made in Bulgaria or included in a child’s medical files, although some children are diagnosed once they have been adopted.
+An FASD diagnosis is rarely made in Bulgaria or included in a child’s medical files, although some children are diagnosed once they have been adopted.

 9. The Post-Adoption Reports